-Ans: The maximum communication distance depends on whether you use a directional or Omnidirectional antenna, what type of frequencies (high or low) you are using, and other factors such as obstacles between your device and the hotspots access point.
+Ans: The maximum communication distance depends on whether you use a directional or Omnidirectional antenna, what type of frequencies (high or low) you are using, and other factors such as obstacles between your device and the hotspot access point.

 Omni-directional antennas provide greater signal strength in all directions but they don’t go nearly as far; high-frequency signals travel across flat terrain with little problem; lower frequency signals suffer from interference over long distances more quickly than higher ones do – a shorter wavelength means less atmospheric resistance to transmission at any given time.

-Someone may ask that does wifi antenna works helium hotspots?
+Someone may ask that does wifi antenna works in helium hotspots?
 To answer this question we can say that wifi antenna does work on helium hotspots but their range would be very low.

 Why Helium Hotspot Antenna is required?